ruisdael-observatory/disdroDL/CONVERSIONS.md

-# Guide to parsing old CSV or TXTs
+# Guide to Converting Historical Disdrometer CSVs and TXTs to NetCDFs

 This file explains how to convert old CSV or TXT files to netCDF files and the difference in formats between certain files.
-The files to parse can be found here: [Parsivel](https://ruisdael.citg.tudelft.nl/parsivel) or [Thies](https://ruisdael.citg.tudelft.nl/thies/).

 ## Parsing a TXT
 Each TXT represents one telegram, which means a whole directory of 1440 TXT's need to be parsed to get a full day.
 You can use the [wget](https://linuxize.com/post/wget-command-examples/) executable to download whole directories.
 The command `wget -nH --cut-dirs=4 --recursive https://ruisdael.citg.tudelft.nl/parsivel/PAR001_Cabauw/2021/202101/20210130/ --no-parent` will save all files in a directory called `20210130`.
 For calling the script the *site_config* file, a directory and the file type (in this case TXT) need to be specified, e.g `python3 parse_disdro_csv.py -c configs_netcdf/config_001_Cabauw.yml -i sample_data/20210130 -f txt`.
 The NetCDF will then be exported to the same directory the data is found, in this case `sample_data`.
 The sensor for TXT's is always Parsivel.